 Some investors may be more conservative, preferring stable investments with lower potential returns, while others may be more willing to take on higher risks in pursuit of greater rewards.

-The timeline of your investing goals matters, too.
-A helpful rule of thumb is to opt for riskier investments, like stocks or funds when your goals are further away.
-For closer goals, like car you’re buying next year, look for more conservative strategies involving bonds. or even cash.
+The timeline of your investing goals also matters.
+A helpful rule of thumb is to opt for riskier investments, such as stocks or funds, when your goals are further away.
+For closer goals — for instance, buying a car next year — look for more conservative strategies involving bonds or even cash.

 Remember, your personal risk tolerance should guide your portfolio construction.
 This ensures that you don’t lose sleep over market fluctuations while still maintaining the potential for growth.